fish-shell/fish-shell/doc_src/cmds/builtin.rst

     Lists the names of all defined builtins.

 **-q** or **--query** *BUILTIN*
     Tests if any of the specified builtins exist.
+If any exist, it returns 0, 1 otherwise.

 **-h** or **--help**
     Displays help about using this command.